FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_l7rule_v2.md

 * `admin_state_up` - (Optional) The administrative state of the L7 Rule.
     The value can only be true (UP).

+* `tenant_id` - (Optional) The UUID of the tenant who owns the L7 Rule.
+    Only administrative users can specify a tenant UUID other than their own.
+    Changing this creates a new L7 Rule.

 ## Attributes Reference